Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 Figures~\ref{bc_me_acceptable_zm_gh}(a) and (b) present bubble plots showing the proportion of stations in Zambia and Ghana, respectively, where the BC methods achieved an acceptable ME.
 In these plots, bubble sizes represent the proportion of stations, while bubble colours show the corresponding average RSD, with the mean RSD value displayed numerically inside each bubble.

 In Zambia (Figure \ref{bc_me_acceptable_zm_gh}(a)), QM and LOCI consistently produced acceptable MEs at nearly all stations for all SREs, while also maintaining realistic variability (RSD close to 1), although QM overestimated variability for AGERA5 and ERA5.
-GPR also achieved acceptable MEs for most SREs except CHIRPS, for which it often performed poorly.
-This, along with its characteristically low variability across most SREs, is consistent with its tendency to underestimate rainfall.
-The hybrid methods (LOCI-GPR and QM-GPR) and SVR resulted in acceptable MEs at only a few stations, which aligns with their previously observed underestimating behaviour.
+SVR followed suit by producing acceptable MEs at nearly all stations for all SREs but with lesser RSD values.
+GPR also achieved acceptable MEs for a almost all stations across SREs, but with lesser RSDs than SVR.
+This is consistent with its tendency to underestimate rainfall.
 ENACTS stood out as the SRE for which all BC methods achieved acceptable MEs at nearly all stations with reasonable variability.
-This robust performance appears to be an inherent property of the ENACTS dataset itself, as it even persisted with methods like LOCI-GPR, QM-GPR, and SVR, which otherwise performed poorly.
+This performance appears to be an inherent property of the ENACTS dataset itself.

 In Ghana (Figure \ref{bc_me_acceptable_zm_gh}(b)), LOCI and QM produced acceptable MEs at a high proportion of stations for all SREs.
-However, QM tended to highly overestimate variability, an effect particularly pronounced for AGERA5 and ERA5 whose uncorrected versions mostly underestimated rainfall (negative MEs), had low correlations and low variability.
-The overestimation in variability by QM on these SREs is likely due to the introduction of high rainfall values on wrong days, leading to high positive biases and reduced correlations (Table S2).
-GPR, LOCI-GPR, and SVR consistently underestimated rainfall, resulting in MEs outside the acceptable range for most SREs.
-Conversely, QM-GPR performed consistently across SREs, except for AGERA5 and ERA5, where it overestimated variability, a behaviour likely attributable to the intrinsic properties of these reanalysis SREs.
+However, QM tended to highly overestimate variability, an effect particularly pronounced for AGERA5 and ERA5 whose uncorrected versions mostly underestimated rainfall (negative MEs, see Figure~\ref{av_me_pr_gh_zm}), had low correlations and low variability (Table S1).
+The overestimation in variability by QM on these SREs is likely due to the introduction of high rainfall values on wrong days, leading to high positive biases and reduced correlations (Table S1).
+GPR and SVR also produced acceptable MEs at large proportion of the stations across SREs (except CHIRPS) albeit with low RSD values.